Know your avatar

 Identify both pain points that your business offers solutions to, and stay consistent to get to both the person with a pebble in the shoe and the person who has been bitten by the stinging nettle.

-5. Recognise their values
+5. Recognise Their Values

 People purchase products that are in line with their values.